OSADA TEA's Commitment to Organics

 Organic JAS / Production process management manager

-● Born in 1969 in Haruno-cho, Shuchi-gun, Shizuoka Prefecture as the fifth generation of tea producers.
+● Born in 1969 in Haruno-cho, Shuchi-gun, Shizuoka Prefecture as the fifth generation of a line of tea producers.

 ● Department of Agriculture and Forestry at the Faculty of Agriculture, University of Tsukuba.
-After graduating, he studied organic farming for a year while working as a research assistant under a university teacher.
-There, he meets a variety of people involved in organic matter, including farmers, livestock farmers, scholars, consumers, and direct production groups.
+After graduating, he studied organic farming for a year while working as a research assistant under a university lecturer.
+There, he met a variety of people involved in organic matters, including farmers, livestock farmers, scholars, consumers, and production groups.

-● From around 1996, the relationship with Osada Tea Co., Ltd. began.
+● From around 1996, Takeshi's relationship with Osada Tea Co., Ltd. began.

 Katsutoshi Izawa (Izumidaira District, Haruno Town, Shizuoka Prefecture)